Experienced Divorce, Custody, and Child Support Lawyers

-When someone is faced with the difficult situation of Divorce, Custody or Child Support problems, an understanding and aggressive lawyer is important.
-Oftentimes our clients have a few basic questions that they need answered to know which direction they need to go.
-We have compiled a short list of information which may help you know what you need to do in your case.
-Remember that you can always schedule a free consultation on these issues by calling us today at (256) 259-3929.
+When you’re faced with the difficult situation of Divorce, Custody or Child Support problems, an understanding, sympathetic, and aggressive lawyer is important.
+Oftentimes, our clients have a few basic questions that they need answered to know which direction they need to go.
+The Lackey Law Firm is here to guide you through this delicate and oftentimes confusing legal process.

 There are two types of divorce in Alabama, uncontested and contested.